Your cart is empty.

 Often mistaken for a white Burgundy, Jordan Chardonnay charms wine lovers with its subtle nuances and characteristics.
 Since its inaugural vintage in 1979, Jordan Chardonnay has evolved into an elegant expression of pure Russian River Valley fruit … captured in a glass.

 A combination of night-harvested Russian River Valley grapes, French oak aging and old-world winemaking techniques create a balanced white wine defined by purity of stone fruit flavors, vibrant acidity and a succulent finish that makes you want to take another sip.
 Not a typical California Chardonnay, Jordan is harmoniously balanced to best pair with a broad range of foods.

-The final blend of Jordan Chardonnay begins with nearly 20 different vineyard blocks on the east side of the Russian River in Sonoma County.
+The final blend of Jordan Chardonnay begins with nearly a dozen different vineyard blocks on the east side of the Russian River in Sonoma County.
 The exposed gravel deposits found in the soils of these top vineyards help give Jordan Chardonnay its elegance, minerality, and lush, lingering finish.

 A well-crafted wine continues to develop over time.
 Its personality evolves in a way that leads to increased aromatic complexity and texture.
 When stored properly, Jordan Chardonnay can be enjoyed for many years.